arihant1/srirambaloo.github.io/readme.md

-In answer to your question...yes I am keeping the itmes below as a refernce
+In answer to your question...yes I am keeping the items below as a reference